 CHRISTIANITY IN SCHOOL COMMUNITY

 This term we are exploring and teaching as a school community a particular focus on one of our twelve Christian Values.
-Further information and guidance including the biblical place of our values are available from the Church of England's Values website.

 Please see our class door or entrance to see how each class is promoting this church value.
 We also have displays around the school that promote this theme.